When I was a kid, my late aunt used to talk a lot about grass-fed meat. She would even start a fight if we bought meat other than grass-fed ones.

-Your body doesn’t produce conjugated linoleic acid, so it is essential that you get it in your diet.
-CLA fights cancer, boosts your immunity, increases metabolism, and keeps your cholesterol levels under control.
+Your body doesn’t produce conjugated linoleic acid, so you must get it in your diet.
+CLA fights cancer, boosts your immunity, increases metabolism, and controls your cholesterol levels.

 A study published in the journal Nutrition and Cancer says that women who consumed the highest levels of CLA in their food had a lower risk of breast cancer than their counterparts who consumed the lowest levels of CLA.

 CLA helps you to lose weight because it increases your basal metabolic rate.
 Also, it maintains a favorable fat-muscle ratio.
-Cows that feed on grass have a higher amount of CLA in their meat.
-A study which compared grass-fed and grain fed cows found that CLA was higher in grass-fed cows.
+Cows that feed on grass have more CLA in their meat.
+A study that compared grass-fed and grain-fed cows found that CLA was higher in grass-fed cows.

 Reduces the risk of heart attack

-Grass-fed meat has two to four times higher amounts of omega 3 fatty acids than grain fed meat.
-Omega 3 fatty acids are more heart friendly.
-They are useful for making hormones that regulate the heart, blood, and genetic function.
+Grass-fed meat has two to four times higher omega 3 fatty acids than grain-fed meat.
+Omega 3 fatty acids are more heart-friendly.
+They help make hormones that regulate the heart, blood, and genetic function.

 Rich in carotenoids

 Grass-fed meat has a rich yellow color and a superior flavor.
-The rich yellow color is due to the presence of carotenoids, which have beta carotene and lutein.
+The rich yellow color is due to carotenoids, which have beta carotene and lutein.
 These potent antioxidants fight cancer and heart disease.

 Likely free from hormones and antibiotics

-On the other hand, meat that is organic and grass-fed is free from antibiotics or hormones.
-Choosing grass-fed meat over conventional meat reduces your risk of food poisoning as well as having fewer antibiotic-resistant bacteria.
+On the other hand, organic and grass-fed meat is free from antibiotics or hormones.
+Choosing grass-fed beef over conventional beef reduces your risk of food poisoning as well as having fewer antibiotic-resistant bacteria.

 Grass-fed meat is good for the environment.

 Ruminant animals and grass-fed cows have a symbiotic relationship with the pastures they graze.
-Not only do they clear fields and encourage new plant growth, but also builds fertile soil with their nutrient-rich compostable manure.
+Not only do they clear fields and encourage new plant growth, but they also build fertile soil with their nutrient-rich compostable manure.

 How to Find Grass-fed Meat

-If you’re unsure where to find grass-fed meat contact a trusted local rancher and buy meat directly from them.
-Also, you can contact organic ranchers online such as ButcherBox, Snake River Farms, FarmFoods, and many other ranchers if you don’t have access to a local rancher near you.
-When purchasing grass-fed meat at your local supermarkets look for the certification of American Grassfed Association.
+If you’re unsure where to find grass-fed meat, contact a trusted local rancher and buy meat directly from them.
+Also, you can contact organic ranchers online, such as Snake River Farms, FarmFoods, Southside Market and Smoked Foods, and many other ranchers if you don’t have access to a local rancher near you.
+When purchasing grass-fed meat at your local supermarkets, look for the certification of the American Grassfed Association.